July 24th, 2019 Last Updated on: February 16th, 2022

 We Still Live Here As Nutayunean

 Not every quality Native American documentary on PBS is a grand historical epic that includes prominent time periods and personalities from the past.
 This story highlights a more modern quest to reclaim lost culture and language by some of the native people in the USA.
 It is the tale of a Wampanoag social worker who revives a “dead” language of her people with the help of others and hundreds of records of the language almost lost to time.
-While short and highly specific, this documentary offers a very unique look into how some strive to hold onto the things that make each first nations group unique.
+While short and highly specific, this documentary offers a very unique look into how some strive to hold onto the things that make each group unique.

 Native American Documentaries on Netflix